 Iquitos is Peruvian capital city of the Amazon.
 It is surrounded by the Amazon jungle.
-It has three major rainforest reserves which are the major attractions for most tourists who would like to see the amazing vegetation and wildlife in the largest rainforests in the world.
+It has three major rainforest reserves near by.
+Tours to these reserve are the major attraction for most tourists who would like to see the amazing vegetation and wildlife in the largest rainforests in the world.
 Iquitos is also the only major city you can fly commercially to in Peru and see and ride on the largest river in the world – the Amazon river.
 In fact, the Amazon river official beginning is not that far from Iquitos.
 Iquitos also is a very vibrant city with an amazing Belen market.
 There are a number of animal attractions worth visiting near and around the city.
 Here are the topics we will be covering:

 Getting to Iquitos